 Unfortunately, this option only works if you have the cash saved up.
 It costs $784 on average for a roof repair, according to Homeadvisor.
 But a complete or even partial roof replacement can run you in the thousands.

 Also, this option works best if you don’t already have plans for that cash.
 If it’s your emergency fund, for example, you may want to keep that money for a rainy day.
 If, however, you have enough cash on hand for roof financing and other financial goals, it may be your best bet.

 2. Personal loan

 While some lenders have restrictions, you can typically use a personal loan for just about any expense, including roof financing.
 There are some lenders who even specialize in personal loans for bad credit, albeit at high interest rates.

-The average interest rate on a two-year personal loan is 10.31%, according to Federal Reserve data for the second quarter of 2018.
+The average interest rate on a two-year personal loan is 10.12%, according to Federal Reserve data for the third quarter of 2018.
 If you have great credit, you could get even lower than that.

 If you have bad credit, though, some lenders charge upwards of 30%, or even higher for worst-case scenarios.